-And on a personal note, my philosophy is that balance in one's life is a key component to happiness, so I also enjoy traveling, cooking, gardening, remodeling my 1920s house (never-ending!), reading, and kayaking.
+And on a personal note, my philosophy is that balance in one's life is a key component to happiness, so I also enjoy traveling, cooking, gardening, remodeling my 1920s house (never-ending!), and reading.

 Of course, my half-Jack Russell terrier insists on her long walk every morning -- she's my "exercise machine with hair"!